 Let’s face it, the nature of employer / employee relationships has changed permanently.
 While you still need to work your butt off every day to deliver for your company and grow your career, the concept of “job security” as we once knew it has basically ceased to exist.
 A lot of things can happen, for a lot of reasons.
 It’s nothing personal, it’s just your turn.

-I’m currently searching for my next opportunity.
-It’s only the third time in my 27 year career.
+In the more than 30 years since I graduated from Business School, I’ve had the opportunity to work for 4 different companies; I’ve spent the last decade or so working for Private Equity portfolio companies, where the likelihood of career change is relatively high.
 Along the way, I’ve learned that I will probably be in some mode of a job search (active, dormant, contemplating) for the rest of my career.
 For that reason, I always keep my radar up, and I think you should, too.